Erasmus Courses for Teachers in Cefalù, Italy

 The city enjoys a mild climate in winter with temperatures rarely dropping below 8°, while in autumn they are stable between 14° and 18°.
 In spring it is always between 20° and 25°.
 The highest temperatures occur between mid-June and August, especially on days when the Sirocco, the warm southern wind, blows in from North Africa (on average over 35°).

-Things to Do Around Cefalù
+Best Things to Do in Cefalù

 1) The Old Town